Rangers vs. Marlins Player Props Betting Odds

-Oddsmakers have set player props for Marcus Semien, Luis Arraez and others when the Texas Rangers host the Miami Marlins at Globe Life Field on Friday at 8:05 PM ET.
+Marcus Semien and Luis Arraez are two of the top players with prop bets available when the Texas Rangers and the Miami Marlins square off at Globe Life Field on Saturday (at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!